-In total, over 200 people across Australia and with diverse needs have been engaged in the CX research and their input has influenced the content and form of the guidelines.
+Over 225 people across Australia with diverse needs have been engaged in the CX research.
+Their input has influenced the content and form of the guidelines and standards.

-In addition to this engagement with the community, the guidelines have been shaped by extensive collaboration across the CDS Working Groups (aligning with the API Standards and Information Security Profile) and across government with ACCC, OAIC, and Treasury.
+In addition to these engagements the guidelines have been shaped by extensive collaboration across the Data Standards Body Workstreams (aligning with the API Standards and Information Security Profile) and across government with ACCC, OAIC, and Treasury.

-Feedback and guidance has also been provided by an Advisory Committee, spanning representatives from the financial sector, FinTechs, consumer groups, and software vendors.
+Feedback and guidance has also been provided by an Advisory Committee, spanning representatives from the financial sector, FinTechs, consumer groups, energy sector, and software vendors.